gabrieldebem/clickup-cli/README.md

 ## Configuration

 Before using the CLI, make sure to set your ClickUp API token.
-Create a `.env` file in the project directory and add the following line:
+Create a `/.clickup/.env` file on your `$HOME` and add the following line:

 ```
 CLICKUP_BASE_URL="https://api.clickup.com/api"